vishnu4044/CS678_Project-1/README.md

 # Project Setup Instructions
  Execution Steps:

-1) Download the Project:  Obtain the ZIP file containing the entire project from the Github Repository.
+1) Download the Project:  Obtain the ZIP file containing the entire project from the GitHub Repository.

+2) Download Saved model from this link: https://drive.google.com/drive/folders/1iJrdY-FN_ZcK76jfm55vBGHkZpk33WzE?usp=sharing
+  Note: place all the downloaded saved models folder in MNT folder.

-2) Open Project in VS Code: Unzip the downloaded file and open the project folder in Visual Studio Code.
+4) Open Project in VS Code: Unzip the downloaded file and open the project folder in Visual Studio Code.

-3) Set Up Virtual Environment: Use Conda to create a virtual environment for this project.
+5) Set Up Virtual Environment: Use Conda to create a virtual environment for this project.

-4) Run this command in the terminal : conda create --name your_environment_name python=3.8
+6) Run this command in the terminal : conda create --name your_environment_name python=3.8
  conda activate your_environment_name

-5) Install Prerequisites:
+7) Install Prerequisites:

    pip install numpy<br>
    pip install torch<br>